JimmyRespawn/PassionNano/productblog/content/docs/iptv/_index.md

 ### Is there mobile version for IPTV Fluent

-iOS version is under development.
-Though there is no release date for it yet, it'll be up once it's ready.
+iOS and iPad verison is available at app store.
+[Click here to download for free](https://apps.apple.com/app/id6744343679?ct=officialwebsite)).